 - Exercise is one of the best science-backed ways to improve your sleep and health.
 A study of the elderly found that exercise nearly halved the time it took to fall asleep and helped them sleep 41 minutes longer at night.
-In insomnia patients with severe issues, exercise provided more benefits than most drugs.
-Daily exercise is key for a good night's sleep, however, performing it too late in the day can also cause problems falling asleep, due to its stimulatory effect, which increases alertness and hormones like epinephrine or adrenaline.
+In insomnia patients with severe cases, exercise provided more benefits than most drugs.
+Exercise can include fitness classes, a walk in the park, personal training, sports participation, and so much more!
+Daily exercise is key for a good night's sleep; however, scheduling your workout for too late in the day can also cause problems falling asleep.
+This is due to its stimulatory effect, which increases alertness and hormones like epinephrine or adrenaline.

 - Follow Your Circadian Rhythm.
 Your body’s natural internal clock, or circadian rhythm, is important!
 Our bodies align themselves with the sunrise and the sunset.
 Getting daily natural sunlight or bright light exposure during the day helps keep your circadian rhythm healthy.
 This improves daytime energy, as well as nighttime sleep quality and duration.
 Being consistent with your sleep and waking times can aid in sleep quality, too.

 - Get to Bed On-Time!
-You should be asleep, no later than 10:30 pm so that you are following your natural circadian rhythm.
+You should try to be asleep no later than 10:30 pm so that you are following your natural circadian rhythm.
 If you miss the timing of your circadian rhythm, you will have a hard time falling asleep.
-Much of your most repairative sleep occurs between 9pm-12pm.
-Try to be consistent, going to bed and waking up at the same time everyday.
+Much of your most reparative sleep occurs between 9pm-12pm.
+However, depending on your work and life schedule, you can adjust your sleep pattern and your circadian rhythm will change accordingly.
+It is most important that you try to be consistent, going to bed and waking up at the same time everyday.

 - Optimize Your Bedroom Environment.
 Light and noise pollution can disrupt your ability to sleep.
 Where you sleep, should be pitch black and free of external sounds.
 Night time light exposure tells your body it is still daytime and reduces hormones, like melatonin, that help you relax and get good sleep.
 Blue light from electronic devices is one of the worst for disrupting sleep and should be turned off (along with your T.V.) at least 2 hrs before bed.
 Block out all sources of light, even tiny LED lights should be covered up in your bedroom.
 As the sun goes down, our bodies should start the process of winding down as well.
 Eliminate or dim all lighting (including screens) after the sun goes down.

 - Address Caffeine.
-Caffeine is an obvious stimulant that if consumed too late in the day causes stimulation to your nervous system that may prevent you from naturally relaxing at night.
-Caffeine can stay elevated in the blood stream for 6-8hrs, so keep this in mind and stick with decaf if you crave a cup of coffee late in the day.
+Caffeine is an obvious stimulant that (when consumed too late in the day) causes stimulation to your nervous system that may prevent you from naturally relaxing at night.
+Caffeine can stay elevated in the blood stream for 6-8 hours, so keep this in mind and stick with decaf if you crave a cup of coffee late in the day.
 Caffeine can also overwork your adrenal glands and cause the stress hormone, cortisol, to rise, which will also affect sleep cycles.